-Cata Tura The acts to see defines that leaded up lationality hat up as a set of the set of the Gate Type The gate type defines that logical relationship between a gate and it's children.
-The following gate types are supported in Arbor. • Or Gate: Gate is in a faulted state if any child node is in a faulted state • And Gate: Gate is in a faulted state if all children nodes are in a faulted state • Vote Gate: Gate is in a faulted state if "n" children nodes are in a faulted state, where "n" is the vote count defined in the gate details form.
-The vote count input will be displayed dynamically when the gate type is set to vote on the gate details form • Transfer Gate: If the gate has one child, the unavailability and frequency for the gate will be set to the unavailability and frequency of the child node.
+NOTE: This can be counter-intuitive for voting gates with more than 3 child nodes.
+For example, in control systems terminology, a 2004 vote to trip requires 3 devices to be in a faulted state for the system to be in a faulted state.
+This configuration would be a vote count of 3004 in Arbor.
+Transfer Gate: If the gate has one child, the unavailability and frequency for the gate will be set to the unavailability and frequency of the child node.
 If the node has more than one child a transfer gate is in an undefined state and the gate unavailability and frequency will be set to zero.
 New Page Defines pagination for the gate.
 If new page is checked the gate will be paginated.
 When painted, all child nodes of the gate will be displayed on a new fault tree page in the Fault Tree Interface.
 Pagination is appropriate for large fault tree.
-Paginating gate can help break a large tree into separate sections which relate logically so that collections of related nodes can be more easily viewed together.
+Paginating a gate can help break a large tree into separate sections that relate logically, so that collections of related nodes can be more easily viewed together.
 Notes Any notes or comments relating to the gate.
+Color The color of the gate, as it appears on the fault tree diagram.
+The color defaults to Kenexis Blue but can be changed to any number of preprogrammed colors.